zencrepes/docs/docs/faq.md

 ### Do I need to backup the data

 Not really, in the even your Elasticsearch cluster looses its data, it can be re-fetched using zindexer.
-ZenCrepes doesn't do any magic, it just displays data fetched from GitHub/Jira/CircleCI APIs.
+ZenCrepes doesn't do any magic, it just displays data collected from its remote data sources via APIs.